ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v32.md

 ## VMware vSphere 6.7 Update 2 support
 {: #relnotes_v32-vsphere-v67}

-You now have the option to order VMware vSphere version 6.7 Update 2 with your VMware vCenter Server, VMware vCenter Server with NSX-T, and VMware vSphere on IBM Cloud instances. vSphere Enterprise Plus 6.7u2 replaces the option to order vSphere Enterprise Plus 6.7u1 with new instances.
+You can order VMware vSphere version 6.7 Update 2 with your VMware vCenter Server, VMware vCenter Server with NSX-T, and VMware vSphere on IBM Cloud instances. vSphere Enterprise Plus 6.7u2 replaces the option to order vSphere Enterprise Plus 6.7u1 with new instances.
 Additionally, Single-node Trial for Migration and App Modernization and Single-node Trial for Data Protection and Disaster Recovery instances are now ordered with vSphere Enterprise Plus 6.7u2.

 vSphere Enterprise Plus 6.7u2 is available for Skylake, Cascade Lake, and Broadwell {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.

-If you have an existing instance with vSphere Enterprise Plus 6.7u1, you have the option to add new hosts with either vSphere Enterprise Plus 6.7u1 or vSphere Enterprise Plus 6.7u2.
-However, adding a new 6.7u1 host is unsecure.
+If you have an existing instance with vSphere Enterprise Plus 6.7u1, you can add new hosts with either vSphere Enterprise Plus 6.7u1 or vSphere Enterprise Plus 6.7u2.
+However, adding a 6.7u1 host is unsecure.
 It is recommended that you update your hosts to the latest ESXi server version as soon as possible.
 {:note}

 ## Cascade Lake support
 {: #relnotes_v32-cascade}

 Starting with the V3.2 release, the following new {{site.data.keyword.baremetal_short_sing}} CPU models are available for deployment with instances and clusters with VMware vSphere 6.7 Update 2.
-This applies to vCenter Server, vCenter Server with NSX-T, and VMware vSphere.
+These new models apply to vCenter Server, vCenter Server with NSX-T, and VMware vSphere.

-* Dual Intel Xeon Gold 4210 Processor / 20 cores total, 2.3 GHz
+* Dual Intel Xeon Gold 4210 processor / 20 cores total, 2.3 GHz
-* Dual Intel Xeon Gold 5218 Processor / 32 cores total, 2.3 GHz
+* Dual Intel Xeon Gold 5218 processor / 32 cores total, 2.3 GHz
-* Dual Intel Xeon Gold 6248 Processor / 40 cores total, 2.5 GHz
+* Dual Intel Xeon Gold 6248 processor / 40 cores total, 2.5 GHz

 Cascade Lake {{site.data.keyword.baremetal_short}} are available on Multi-Zone Region
 {{site.data.keyword.CloudDataCents_notm}}.
-For more information, see [Multi-Zone Region (MZR) Overview ](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-multi-zone-region-mzr-overview).
+For more information, see [Multi-Zone Region (MZR) Overview](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-multi-zone-region-mzr-overview).

 For more information about {{site.data.keyword.baremetal_short_sing}} settings, see: